theRedMercury/MQTT_UnrealEngine_BP/README.md

-# MQTT UnrealEngine 4 BP
+# MQTT UnrealEngine 4 & 5 BP

+Check branch ue_5 for Unreal Engine 5 : tested on UE 5.1

+By default master branch is for EU4

 A [MQTT](http://mqtt.org) client with blueprint for [Unreal Engine 4](http://unrealengine.com) with [Mosquitto](http://mosquitto.org/).